Quick guide and location map

 - Beautiful woodland and heathland with many walking trails

-- Victorian water fountain for filling drinks bottles and separate base for dogs and horses to drink
+- Victorian water fountain for filling drinks bottles and separate base where dogs and horses can drink.

 There are trails from each car park up to the summit, follow the waymarks and routes as shown on information boards.

 - Friday Street Hammer trail starts from Friday Street car park, RH5 6JR.

 - The Greensand Way linear long distance trail is signposted with a symbol of Leith Hill Tower.

 What you can see here and when

 - Stunning views to the south coast and London skyline from the top of the tower

 - Historic tower.
 Please see The National Trust website for details.

 - Stopping off rest point on Greensand Way long distance trail.